 [2]{ \textbf{#1.}~($#2\times$)\xspace}

-\codetitle{Reduced Productivity -- General}{72} General reduced productivity was classified by an overall decrease in general efficiency/productivity among team members, it could also manifest as the velocity of work decreasing. \myquote{We have lost somewhere between 20\%-40\% effectiveness in use of time.
+\codetitle{Reduced Productivity -- General}{72} General reduced productivity was characterized by an overall decrease in general efficiency/productivity among team members, it could also manifest as the velocity of work decreasing. \myquote{We have lost somewhere between 20\%-40\% effectiveness in use of time.
 In order to keep up, people are working longer hours.
 We are starting to see burnout.}{R_UEoCJWvIHNWojvz} \myquote{We definitely are not as efficient.}{R_2QzfFkbd1gkSlMZ}

-\codetitle{Reduced Productivity -- Current Events/Kids}{71} This code encompasses reduced productivity/efficiency due to WFH challenges specifically related to current events including COVID-19 and childcare responsibilities. \myquote{Overall we have reduced capacity due to childcare.}{R_2foE22pN6WCashz} \myquote{The time pressure due to child care expectations and more-frequent scheduled meetings (vs. quick hallway chats) has definitely slowed the team down.
+\codetitle{Reduced Productivity -- Current Events/Kids}{71} This code encompasses reduced productivity/efficiency due to WFH challenges specifically related to current events including COVID-19 and childcare responsibilities. \myquote{The time pressure due to child care expectations and more-frequent scheduled meetings (vs. quick hallway chats) has definitely slowed the team down.
 We have explicitly and officially postponed some work, citing Coronavirus-rooted challenges as reasons.}{R_2dWpecDRqxBOmm4}

-\codetitle{Communication Challenges}{46} This included issues related to brainstorming sessions, discussions, and meetings, or issues with miscommunication. \myquote{It is more difficult to land nuanced discussions.
+\codetitle{Communication Challenges}{46} This code captured issues related to brainstorming sessions, discussions, and meetings, or issues with miscommunications. \myquote{It is more difficult to land nuanced discussions.
 1:1 is OK, but in a multi-person discussion it is very, very hard to keep focus.}{R_2cbhXlQZMam5X3O} \myquote{Difficulties in communication lead to additional time necessary to connect and sync.
 Similar communication difficulties lead to wasted work, re-work on at least a couple occasions.}{R_3oC3J0EL6WEUV0t}

-\codetitle{Collaboration Challenges}{43} This included issues with collaborative brainstorming, effective discussions, and other coordination tasks. \myquote{I think we spend a lot more time trying to coordinate with each other and driving for clarity and shared understanding is harder.
+\codetitle{Collaboration Challenges}{43} This code included issues with collaborative brainstorming, effective discussions, and other coordination tasks. \myquote{I think we spend a lot more time trying to coordinate with each other and driving for clarity and shared understanding is harder.
 This means more time solidifying what we need to be doing and less time doing/building it.}{R_1rojnV1ntpeqYnm} \myquote{Brainstorming activities that need whiteboard and involve more passionate conversation progresses slower than before and can be frustrating.}{R_1lbimxXMqOnnKkP}